 But diversity isn’t guaranteed.
 Like other aspects of the pandemic, COVID-19 had a disproportionate effect on black-owned businesses.
-According to a recent article in Forbes magazine, “The number of active Black-owned businesses fell 41% between February and April 2020.”
+Last year to an article in Forbes magazine documented the discrepancies, “The number of active Black-owned businesses fell 41% between February and April 2020.”
 This compares with 22 percent of American small businesses overall.
+This year however, the numbers are hinting at a different story, particularly among women business owners of color.

-Special thanks to Heather for letting me excerpt her list for this post.
-You can find the complete (and continually updated) list here.
+Special thanks to Heather Bee at the “Odd Bee” for letting me excerpt her list for this post.
+You can find her list here.

 Black-Owned Businesses in the Borough of West Chester